klean2050/tiles_ecg_model/README.md

 ## Fine-Tuning Framework

+Pre-trained models are shared and described at ``ckpt``.
 We transfer the trained ECG encoder to the downstream tasks, ranging from clinical condition estimation, affect perception, stress and interaction analysis.

-## Results & Checkpoints

-Pre-trained models are shared and described at ``ckpt``.
 Detailed results will be posted along with the accompanying preprint.
 To view training logs in TensorBoard run:
 ```
 tensorboard --logdir ./runs
 ```